 The Singapore Airlines Airbus A350 fleet operates in three configurations.
-This page details the A350-900 Regional configuration, which will operate short- and medium-haul flights from Singapore across the Asia-Pacific region.
-The first aircraft was delivered in November 2018, with service entry slated for 17th December 2018.
+This page details the A350-900 Regional configuration, which operates short- and medium-haul flights from Singapore across the Asia-Pacific region.
+The first aircraft was delivered in November 2018, and entered service on 17th December 2018.
 For the A350-900 or A350-900 ULR, click the links below.

 |A350-900||A350-900 Regional||A350-900 ULR|